 Value jointly owned assets

-They may have owned this asset either as:
+They might have owned this asset either as:

 Asset owned as ‘joint tenants’

-But there may not be Inheritance Tax to pay on this asset if the value falls within their tax-free allowance.
+But there might not be Inheritance Tax to pay on this asset if the value falls within their tax-free allowance.

 To value the deceased’s share of a joint bank account, you need to find out the balance in the account and divide it by the number of account holders.